How to file a Colorado annual report

 9. Save your confirmation receipt for your records

-The entire process typically takes 5-10 minutes since you'll only need to update information that has changed since your last filing.
+The entire process typically takes 5 to 10 minutes since you'll only need to update information that has changed since your last filing.

 Due dates and deadlines for Colorado annual reports